data-forge/data-forge-js/README.md

 You may have noticed in previous examples that multiple functions have been chained.

 Data-Forge supports only [immutable](https://en.wikipedia.org/wiki/Immutable_object) operations.
-Each operation returns a new immutable data frame or column.
+Each operation returns a new immutable dataframe or series.
 No *in place* operations are supported (one of the things I found confusing about *Pandas*).

-This is why, in the following example, the final data frame is captured after all operations are applied:
+This is why, in the following example, the final dataframe is captured after all operations are applied:

 	var df = new dataForge.DataFrame(config).setIndex("Col3").dropSeries("Col3");